MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/rls-guidance.md

 ## Create roles

 It's possible to create multiple roles.
-However, we recommend you avoid creating multiple roles whenever possible.
-Instead, try to encapsulate all filter logic into a single role.
+When you're considering the permission needs for a single report user, strive to create a single role that grants all of those permissions, instead of a design where a report user will be a member of multiple roles.
 It's because a report user could map to multiple roles, either directly by using their user account or indirectly by security group membership.
 Multiple role mappings can result in unexpected outcomes.

 When a report user is assigned to multiple roles, RLS filters become additive.
 It means report users can see table rows that represent the union of those filters.
-What's more, in some scenarios it's not possible to ensure that a report user doesn't see rows in a table.
+What's more, in some scenarios it's not possible to guarantee that a report user doesn't see rows in a table.
 So, unlike permissions applied to SQL Server database objects (and other permission models), the "once denied always denied" principle doesn't apply.

 Consider a model with two roles: The first role, named **Workers**, restricts access to all **Payroll** table rows by using the following rule expression: